nemanjadunavnet/testbeds/catalogue.md

 If you need to return to the main page, just follow [**this link**](./index.html).

-### Catalogue of IoT Solutions focused on Urban Society Goals
+### Catalogue of IoT Solutions focused on Testbeds Goals

 <table id="catalogue" class="display" style="width: 100%">
     <thead>